 CDP (formerly Carbon Disclosure Project) is an independent, not-for-profit organization that works on behalf of analysts and investors to promote the transparent reporting of greenhouse gas emissions and water use (Water Disclosure Report) by companies.
-CDP publishes two climate rankings each year: the Climate Disclosure Leadership Index (CDLI) rates the extent and quality of the disclosure of climate-relevant data. while the best-rated companies are additionally listed in the Climate Performance Leadership Index (CPLI).
+CDP publishes two climate rankings each year: the Climate Disclosure Leadership Index (CDLI) rates the extent and quality of the disclosure of climate-relevant data, while the best-rated companies are additionally listed in the Climate Performance Leadership Index (CPLI).

 Conflict minerals are those mined in conflict regions.
 They include tin, tungsten and tantalum ores, gold or their derivatives.
-Among the regions in which armed conflicts over the control of these resources occur are the eastern part of the Democratic Republic of Congo and neighboring countries.

-(Corporate) Compliance comprises the observance of statutory and company regulations on lawful and responsible conduct.
+Among the regions in which armed conflicts over the control of these resources occur are the eastern part of the Democratic Republic of Congo and neighboring councomprises the observance of statutory and company regulations on lawful and responsible conduct comprises the long-term management and oversight of the company in accordance with the principles of responsibility and transparency.
+The German Corporate Governance Code sets out basic principles for the management and oversight of listed companies.